Nasjr/Full-Data-analysis-Project---TMBD-Movie-Data-Set/README.md

-# Full-Data-analysis-Project---TMBD-Movie-Data-Set
+# Full-Data-analysis-Project---TMBD-Movie-DataSet
-This is a full data analysis project using the tmbd data set I used this Data set to answer questions like :
+This is a full data analysis project using the tmbd dataset I used this Data set to answer questions like :

 -What are the most popular genres between movies in this Dataset ?